The man behind The Grueling Truth - Where Legends Speak

 Roush’s .331 average with Cincinnati is second all-time in the organization by only one-thousandth of a point to Cy Seymour.
 Roush was dominant offensively and defensively and was the best player on a World Championship team.

 Injuries were why Larkin is this far down the list, as he only played over 120 games in 11 out of his 19 seasons.
 However, over the course of his 19-year career, Larkin was an MVP, World Series champ, 13-time All-Star, 8-time Silver Slugger, and 3-time Gold Glove winner.

 Larkin, like Rose, was a home-born hero who was a multi-sport star at legendary Moeller High school.
-For a ten-year period from 1990-2000, Larkin was one of the best shortstops in all of baseball.
+From 1990-2000, Larkin was one of the best shortstops in all of baseball for ten years.

 In 11 seasons as a Cincinnati Red Walters won 160 games and posted a 2.93 ERA.
 In two World Series for Cincinnati (1939-1940), he posted a 2.79 ERA in over 29 innings.
 He struggled in the ’39 series but was dominant in the 1940 World Series.
 Three times Walters led the NL in wins and twice led the NL in ERA.
 From 1939 to 1941, Walters led the league in complete games and innings pitched.
 In 1939, he led the NL in strikeouts, too.
 A 5-time All-Star selection, Walters won the NL MVP Award in 1939 when he went 27-11 with a 2.29 ERA.
 Two other times he was a top-5 MVP vote-getter, as well.

 Walters was a great regular season pitcher, but the 1940 World Series cements his place as the greatest Reds starting pitcher.